 In a very real sense, I still live with the repercussions of the harassment experience.
 How much better would those original papers have been if they had been written by the team of knowledgeable coauthors rather than a lone stressed out young scientist?
 How much further could I have progressed as a scientist if I had not had to start over in another band of the spectrum in a completely different corner of the cosmos?
 It was clear that no one was going to nominate me for the Pierce Prize or the Warner Prize.

 Because my harassment experience was so long ago, my only choice was to tough it out or give it up.
 Neither ABC nor any other institute/university/observatory had a sexual harassment policy at the time.
 In fact, I do not blame ABC for what happened to me; there was really nothing they could have done.
 The good news is that things have changed.
-If you are the victim of sexual harassment, please read the article on CSWA’s Advice column entitled, “Yes, Virginia, Discrimination and Harassment Do Still Happen” at:
+If you are the victim of sexual harassment, please read the article on CSWA’s Advice column on sexual harassment.